-The dynamics driving urban diabetes in Shanghai are complex: growing wealth, changing lifestyles and an ageing population, alongside a rising number of younger people getting the disease.
-Also fast-paced working lives can stand in the way of the management and treatment of diabetes.
-We all have more to learn, and more we can do.
-Through in-depth learning and connecting our knowledge, Cities Changing Diabetes can help us to improve even further the effectiveness of taking on diabetes in our city.“
+The dynamics driving diabetes in Shanghai are complex: growing wealth, changing lifestyles and an ageing population, alongside a rising number of younger people getting the disease.
+Also, fast-paced working lives can stand in the way of diabetes management.
+Through in-depth learning and connecting our knowledge, Cities Changing Diabetes can help us to improve even further the effectiveness of taking on diabetes in our city.

 Professor Jia Weiping, Shanghai Institute of Diabetes Director

 Shanghai is one of the world’s largest and fastest-growing urban areas1

 In the last decade Shanghai has built 150 skyscrapers and the world’s first super underground city2

 Life expectancy in Shanghai is 83 – more than double what it was in 19493